-Hess’s law states that if we add two or more thermochemical equations to yield a final equation for the reaction, and then the sum of the enthalpy changes for the individual reactions the enthalpy change for the final reaction.
+Hess’s law states that if we add two or more thermochemical equations to yield a final equation for the reaction, then the sum of the enthalpy changes for the individual reactions is greater than the enthalpy change for the final reaction.
 For example, Hess’s law can be applied in calculating the enthalpy change for the production of SO3.

 2S(S) + 3O2 (g) → 2SO3 (g) ∆ H=?

 S(S) + 3O2 (g) → SO2 (g) ∆ H=-297kJ

 2SO3 (g) →2SO2 (g) + 3O2 (g ∆ H=+198kJ